Cortys/hafenUI/README.md

 	- `frameworks`: JS and CSS frameworks we use are stored here.
 - `java`: Source code of the Java client.
 - `pages`: HTML base structures of the pages.
 We use the swig templating engine here.
-- `server`: Code of the Node.js server
+- `server`: Code of the Node.js server.
+[Overview of the involved modules](http://raw.githubusercontent.com/Cortys/hafenUI/master/diagrams/serverStructure.pdf).
 	- `*.sql`: Dump of the database structure. ![](diagrams/nxt_databse02.jpg)
 	- `core`: Contains abstract core features.
 Nothing server specific (HTTP connction handling and such thing) lies here.
 		- `connectivity`: Handles connection stuff.
 Database connection bluetooth connections to robots via the filesytem and the Java Client.